devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet XXX: Favorite Event in Wisgen [(Faust 2019)](https://github.com/Fasust/wisgen)*

 Now Let’s take a look at the most interesting part of an implementation of the BLoC patter, the BLoC class itself.
 We extend the BLoC class provided by the Flutter BLoC package.
-It takes in the type of the *events* that will be send to the BLoC and the type of the *State* that should be emitted by the BLoC `Bloc<Event,State>`:
+It takes in the type of the *events* that will be sent to the BLoC and the type of the *State* that should be emitted by the BLoC `Bloc<Event, State>`:

 ``` dart
 ///The FavoriteBLoC is Responsible for Keeping track of the